glideroggan/dream/readme.md

 # BUGS
-- ✔️fix bug with circular dependencies
-  - ✔️repository service should "new" up the repositories
-  - ✔️no export of the repositories
-  - ✔️when a repositories need another repo, it will go via the repository service
 - when you add the swish widget, you can't remove it until you reload, or switch page
 - modal primary buttons keeps their last workflow text, we need to reset it when closing